duygukaradadas/fashion_image_processor/README.md

 ## Features

 - Generate embeddings from fashion product images using ResNet50
-- Store embeddings in Redis for fast similarity search
+- Store embeddings in FAISS for fast similarity search
-- RESTful API for embedding generation and similarity search
+- RESTful API for similarity search
 - Asynchronous processing with Celery
 - Docker support for easy deployment